doubleloop-io/applied-fp-workshop-scala/application/README.md

   - print final rover output to the console if everything is ok
   - handle, safely, any unhandled exception and print them

-## V5 - Obtain interactivity and testability (Elm Architecture aka Programs As Values)
+## V5 - Obtain testability (Port/Adapter architectural style)

+Apply Dependency Inversion Principle and Dependency Injection to our application

+- Define ports for planet, rover and commands source
+- Implement port adapters
+- Define injectable application
+- Use test doubles in test suite

+## V6 - Obtain testability (Elm-ish architectural style)

-Use values to obtain a strong separation between domain and infrastructure logic
+Use values to obtain a strong and simple separation between domain and infrastructure logic

 - implement init, update and test them without infrastructure and mocks
 - implement infrastructure and test it with integration tests

-## V6 - Obtain interactivity and testability (Dependency Inversion Principle via Typeclasses)

-Use custom Higher-Kinded Typeclasses as ports towards the infrastructure

-- Define Console[F[_]], Logger[F[_]] and MissionSource[F[_]] traits with basic and derived combinators
-- Implements traits instances
-- Use implicit parameters in application service function
-- Test with mock instances